-Wine tour in Florence is an unique experience.
-During the wine tour you will see fabulous vineyards and olive groves.
+Small Group Wine Tours from Florence are a unique experience.
+During the wine tour, you will see fabulous vineyards and olive groves.
 You can start your wine tour from Florence, or you can arrive in Florence.
 Whatever way you decide to follow, we will try to make it your own Florence Wine Tours.

 In Tuscany the Sangiovese grape is unconquered, and many wines originate from the variety that in these lands find a particular vocation.
 For many Italians and foreigners, Tuscany is synonymous with sweet and soft hills with timeless charm, so famous for their landscape, but also for the production of excellent wine: Chianti, divided into seven specific sub-regions:

 Chianti Rufina (east of Florence, suitable for long aging)

 Chianti Colli Fiorentini (Hills of Florence)

 Chianti Montalbano (northwest of Florence)